Anti-Mormonism: Reaction

-It is also helpful to know that Mormons are a group of people united around a belief system.
-Therefore, to be "anti-Mormon" is to be against people.
-Christians who desire to communicate the Gospel of Jesus Christ to Mormons are never to come against people of any stripe.
-Yes, evangelical Christians do have strong disagreements with Mormonism, but the argument is with a belief system and not a people.
-The LDS people are no better or no worse than any other group of people.
-Any dispute is to be a disagreement with the "ism", not the "Mormon".

-James White, meanwhile, rejects the term because of a lack of reciprocal terminology.
-He wrote to one LDS apologist, "If you will identify yourself as an anti-Baptist, I'll let you call me an anti-Mormon."

-Even some members of the church who write negatively about it, especially those who call into question its divine nature, have had their writings labeled anti-Mormon.
-Ex-Mormons who write about the church are likewise frequently labeled anti-Mormon, even when their writings are not inflammatory in nature.
+Even some members of the LDS Church who write negatively about it have had their writings labeled anti-Mormon.
+Ex-members who write about the LDS Church are likewise frequently labeled anti-Mormon, even when their writings are not inflammatory in nature.
 The debate on who is "anti-Mormon" frequently arises in Mormon discussions of authors and sources.

 Stephen Cannon has argued that use of the label is a "campaign by Latter-day Saints to disavow the facts presented by simply labeling the source as 'anti-Mormon'".
-Critics of the term also claim that the LDS Church frames the context of persecution in order to cultivate a persecution complex, or that Mormon authors promote the ideal of a promised heavenly reward for enduring persecution for one's beliefs.
+Critics of the term also claim that Mormon authors promote the ideal of a promised heavenly reward for enduring persecution for one's beliefs.

-Those individuals and groups who challenge Mormonism, particularly those who approach the challenge from an evangelical Christian perspective, would generally sustain that they do, in fact, have the best interest of the Mormon at heart; and for the most part can legitimately claim to understand what the church teaches, since many challengers of Mormonism come from an LDS background.
-In addition, they often declare that highly charged words such as "hatred" and "bigotry" are employed to an excessive degree to describe any challenge to a truth claim, and often cite this reactionary response as part of a Mormon "persecution complex."
+Those individuals and groups who challenge Mormonism, particularly those who approach the challenge from an evangelical Christian perspective, would generally sustain that they do, in fact, have the best interests of the Mormon at heart.

 History

+Opposition to Mormonism in Smith's lifetime

-Mormonism, or the Latter Day Saint movement, arose in western New York, the area where its founder, Joseph Smith, was raised, during a period of religious revival in the early 19th century.
-Smith claimed to have several visions involving God, Jesus and angelic Native American prophets.
-These claims were often not received well by those in the community, as evident in the following excerpt from Smith's account of LDS Church history:
+The Latter Day Saint movement—its devotees being known as Mormons—arose in western New York, the state in which its founder, Joseph Smith, was raised, during a period of Christian revivalism in the early 19th century.
+Smith claimed to have had visions involving God, Jesus, and angelic Native American prophets.
+His claims were often not received well by those in the community in which he lived, which is evident in the following excerpt from Smith's account of LDS Church history: